-- 6.6.1 The County of Vermilion River is accountable to residents, businesses, stakeholders and visitors, and will conduct all matters related to County business in a transparent manner. - (b) The County will regularly evaluate and report on Plan implementation progress. - (c) The County will ensure adequate funding from both public and private sources for Plan implementation activities. - (d) The County may adjust the plan as necessary based on evaluation. - (e) The County should provide for improved levels of organizational communication and coordination through inter-departmental collaboration mechanisms. - 6.6.2 The County of Vermilion River supports the solicitation, consideration, and utilization of public input and suggestions when making public decisions.
-The County of Vermilion River will ensure public engagement meets County Policy. - (a) The County will continue to provide public engagement opportunities after the Municipal Development Plan and associated Plans are adopted. - (b) The County will use a variety of communications channels to inform and involve the community. - (c) The County will improve access to information for all stakeholders.
+- 6.6.1 The County is accountable to residents, businesses, stakeholders and visitors, and will conduct all matters related to County business in a transparent manner. - (b) The County will regularly evaluate and report on Plan implementation progress. - (c) The County will ensure adequate funding from both public and private sources for Plan implementation activities. - (d) The County may adjust the plan as necessary based on evaluation. - (e) The County should provide for improved levels of organizational communication and coordination through inter-departmental collaboration mechanisms. - 6.6.2 The County will support the solicitation, consideration, and utilization of public input and suggestions when making public decisions. - (a) The County of will ensure public engagement meets County Policy. - (b) The County will continue to provide public engagement opportunities after the Municipal Development Plan and associated Plans are adopted. - (c) The County will use a variety of communications channels to inform and involve the community.